-In partnership with NOAA Fisheries and U.S. Fish and Wildlife Service, develop technical guidelines and standards to objectively evaluate fishing gear, propeller scarring, dredging, coastal construction, and bottom fishing impacting, and develop standard mitigation strategies.
+Support and promote the development of technical guidelines and standards as well as expand research where needed to objectively evaluate fishing gear, propeller scarring, dredging, coastal construction, and bottom fishing impact, and develop best management practices to avoid disturbance and standard mitigation strategies when disturbance is unlikely to be avoided.

-States - ASMFC members should propose improvements necessary in state regulation and management including conditions pertaining to harvesting shellfish or finfish in SAV beds by use of mechanical means and the placement and operations of aquaculture activities to protect existing SAV beds.
+States - ASMFC members should determine which actions are causing disturbance to SAV habitat, develop objective methods and research to evaluate impacts when the extent and longevity of the disturbance is not well documented, and propose best management practices, and when necessary, improvements in state regulation and management.
+This may include, for example, conditions pertaining to harvesting shellfish or finfish in SAV habitat by use of mechanical means and the placement and operations of aquaculture activities to protect existing SAV habitat.